vpisarev/ficus/doc/ficustut.md

 In Python there is a convenient way to access the last element of a string or a list using negative indices, e.g. `python_str[-1]` gives you the last character of the string.

-In Ficus, as we've just learnt, it will produce `OutOfRangeError` exception, which is often the desired outcome.
-Instead, there is `.-` operator to access the last, pre-last etc. elements.
-Instead of using `N1-i1`, `N2-i2`, where `Nj` is the size of j-th matrix dimension and `ij` is the j-th index, you can simply put the dot instead of `N1`, `N2` etc.:
+In Ficus, as we've just learnt, such operator will produce `OutOfRangeError` exception, which is often the desired outcome.
+But there is `.-` operator to access the last, pre-last etc. elements.
+That is, instead of using `N1-i1`, `N2-i2`, where `Nj` is the size of j-th matrix dimension and `ij` is the j-th index, you can simply put the dot instead of `N1`, `N2` etc.:

     * `A[0, .-1]` — access the top-right corner of matrix
     * `A[.-1, .-1]` — access the bottom-right corner of matrix etc.
     * `A[:.-1]` — take all 1D matrix elements but the last one.